sylt/capsule/README.md

-# CAPSULE: Dual function Caps-Lock key
+# CAPSULE: Dual function Caps-Lock key for Linux

 CAPSULE tries to provide a better default behavior in Linux for the Caps Lock key.
 Since Caps Lock is fitted at a rather "ergonomical"